 here we know, Are Electric Scooters Street Legal?
 Scooters have transitioned a great deal in the past couple of years.
 I remember the days when you’d meet kick scooters everywhere speeding down some street because they depended on the law of gravity and the riders kicking skills to move.
 Children who didn’t have licenses rode them and adults who everyone thought were out of their mind.
 But that’s not the case anymore.

-Today, there is a newer version of scooter that everyone, no matter their age, think is cooler and fit for them.
-The introduction of electric scooters has left everyone wanting to try out this old school classic form of transportation.
+Today, there is a newer version of the scooter that everyone, no matter their age, thinks is cooler and fit for them.
+The introduction of electric scooters has left everyone wanting to try out this old-school classic form of transportation.

 Regulations Vary From State To State

-Keep in mind that regulation on electric scooter varies from state to state.
+Keep in mind that regulation on electric scooters varies from state to state.
 There are certain regulation sections that different states can share.
 But generally, each state has a unique law for regulating the use of electric scooters in their jurisdiction.
 Take California for example.
 Riding electric scooters on the roads of California is somewhat legal.

-The Department of Motor vehicle puts it clear that electric scooters don't need registration or licensing, but for you to be a driver, you must be at least 16 years old.
-It's sensible to treat electric scooters like bikes because the two forms of transportation have similar weight and speed range.
+The Department of Motor Vehicles puts it clear that electric scooters don’t need registration or licensing, but for you to be a driver, you must be at least 16 years old.
+It’s sensible to treat electric scooters like bikes because the two forms of transportation have similar weight and speed range.

 Electric scooters haven’t been on the market for so long.
 It is a new technology that the law hasn’t had enough time to address exclusively.
 It is an area that is still poorly covered by the laws, especially outside of California.

-That's why there are lots of confusions regarding the laws that govern their acquisition, ownership, and use.
+That’s why there is a lot of confusion regarding the laws that govern their acquisition, ownership, and use.
 Razor Electric scooters are still being stopped by police, even in states that have comprehensive laws governing their use.
 Their newness in the market is partly to blame for the mix-up.
 However, in the meantime, you can avoid police interference by riding safely and cautiously.